potegnime/potegnime-api/README.md

 dotnet run
 ```

-You will need `public.pem` and `private.pem` in the same location where the app runs.
+You will need `.env`, `public.pem` and `private.pem` in the same location where the app runs.
 This is usually `potegnime-api/PotegniMe/bin/Debug/net8.0`.
-Create folder `keys` with both mentioned keys above in it.
+Create `.env` file and folder `keys` with the keys mentioned above in it.
 You can generate key pair by running:
 ```
 openssl genpkey -algorithm RSA -out private.pem -pkeyopt rsa_keygen_bits:2048 openssl rsa -pubout -in private.pem -out public.pem